stanchan/clock-8001/README.md

       --cd-blue=          Blue component of secondary countdown color (default: 0) --disable-osc       Disable OSC control and feedback
       --disable-feedback  Disable OSC feedback
+      --disable-ltc       Disable LTC display mode
+      --ltc-seconds       Show seconds on the ring in LTC mode --ltc-follow        Continue on internal clock if LTC signal is lost.
+If unset display will blank when signal is gone.

 Help Options:
   -h, --help              Show this help message
 ```

+### LTC timecode support

+The clock can be used to display a SMPTE LTC time.
+This requires a Hifiberry ADC+ DAC Pro hat: https://www.hifiberry.com/shop/boards/hifiberry-dac-adc-pro/ Currently only the hifiberry hat is supported, as most soundcards need device specific configuration.
+It is recommended to use the pin headers for balanced audio input and to wire the incoming mono LTC signal to both left and right channels.

 ## matrix-clock - Dedicated led matrix clock